JohnAltman1/JohnA-CMOR-438-Spring-2025/Supervised Learning/Decision Trees\Regression Trees/README.md

 ## Dataset

 This is applied to the **Banknote Authentication** dataset, sourced from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/267/banknote+authentication).
-It compared forged and real banknotes with parameters gained from procession the original images.
+It compared forged and real banknotes with parameters gained from processing the original images.
 In this section we specificaly looks at the "skewness" and "entropy" datavalues.
 Skewness is how much the pixels in an image differ from a regular normal distribution, while entropy is the disorder in the system, so inconsistent levels of ink, or large, complex signatures may have more entropy.

 ## Reproducing Results